Princess Irene of Greece and Denmark: Biography

 Irene was born in Cape Town, South Africa, where her parents were living in exile, on 11 May 1942.
-She was christened at her parent's Claremont home by the Metropolitan of the Holy Archdiocese of Good Hope.
-She had ten godparents including General Jan Smuts, Princess Katherine of Greece and Denmark (her paternal aunt), the King of Hellenes (her paternal uncle), Queen Mary of the United Kingdom, and the Duchess of Kent (her paternal first cousin once removed).
+She was christened at her parents' Claremont home by the Metropolitan of the Holy Archdiocese of Good Hope.
+She had ten godparents, including General Jan Smuts, Princess Katherine of Greece and Denmark (her paternal aunt), King George II of the Hellenes (her paternal uncle), Queen Mary of the United Kingdom, and the Duchess of Kent (her paternal first cousin once removed).
 She was a pupil of concert pianist Gina Bachauer and, for a while, she was a professional concert pianist herself.

-Irene was courted by Prince Michel of Orléans, a younger son of the Orléanist pretender Henri, Count of Paris, until he met French noblewoman Béatrice Marie Pasquier de Franclieu, whom he married in 1967.
+Irene was courted by Prince Michel of Orléans, Count of Évreux, a younger son of the Orléanist pretender Henri, Count of Paris, until he met French noblewoman Béatrice Marie Pasquier de Franclieu, whom he married in 1967.

+Between her father’s death and her brother having his first child, she had the title “Crown Princess of Greece”.

 After her brother was dethroned, Irene moved to India with her mother.
 Since her mother's death in 1981, she has lived in Spain in an apartment at the Zarzuela Palace in Madrid, the residence of her sister and brother-in-law, Queen Sofía and King Juan Carlos.

-Irene is the founder and president of the organisation World in Harmony (Mundo en Armonía).
+Irene was the founder and president of the organisation World in Harmony (Mundo en Armonía) from 1986 to 2023.
 On 16 March 2018, Princess Irene obtained Spanish nationality and renounced her Greek nationality.